Allied occupation of Iceland: Outcome

-During the occupation, on 17 June 1944, Iceland declared itself a republic, and while continuing to cooperate with the British, Canadian, and American military they remained officially neutral throughout the war.
-As the war drew to a close the Keflavík Agreement signed in 1946 between the United States and the Republic of Iceland stipulated that the American army would leave the country within six months, and Iceland would take possession of the Keflavík Airport.
-This did not happen for many decades and a substantial US military presence remained in Iceland until 30 September 2006.
+During the occupation, on 17 June 1944, Iceland declared itself a republic after a constitutional referendum, and while continuing to cooperate with the British, Canadian, and American military they remained officially neutral throughout the war.
+As the war drew to a close the Keflavík Agreement signed in 1946 between the United States and the Republic of Iceland stipulated that the American army would leave the country within six months, and Iceland would take possession of Naval Air Station Keflavik (now Keflavík International Airport).

 Although the British action was to forestall any risk of a German invasion, there is no evidence that the Germans had an invasion planned.
 There was however German interest in seizing Iceland.
 In a postwar interview with an American, Walter Warlimont claimed, "Hitler definitely was interested in occupying Iceland prior to [British] occupation.
 In the first place, he wanted to prevent 'anyone else' from coming there; and, in the second place, he also wanted to use Iceland as an air base for the protection of our submarines operating in that area".
 After the British invasion, the Germans drew up a report to examine the feasibility of seizing Iceland, Operation Ikarus.
 The report found that while an invasion could be successful, maintaining supply lines would be too costly and the benefits of holding Iceland would not outweigh the costs (there was, for instance, insufficient infrastructure for aircraft in Iceland).